dima853/tg/Octal access rights in Linux.md

 *   **Conclusion:** `chmod 0xxx` resets all special bits.
 ---

-Let's go! 🚀 Let's tackle the remaining 50 questions with the same detail and practice.

----

 ### **51. What security risks are associated with setuid?**

 *   **Explanation:** setuid is a mega-weapon.
 If a setuid program has a vulnerability (buffer overflow, injection), an attacker can execute arbitrary code with the file owner's privileges (often root).
 This is a complete system compromise.